eclipse-tractusx/puris/docs/user/User_Guide.md

 Each overall or location specific summary table is separated into the following sections depending on the direction:

-- Outgoing materials
+- When seeing materials for the outgoing direction, the following summaries are shown:
   1. A production summary for the material
   2. A collapsible demand summary per customer
   3. A collapsible demand summary per specific location of a customer
-- Incoming materials
+- When seeing materials for the incoming direction, the following summaries are shown:
   1. A demand summary for the material
   2. A collapsible production summary per supplier
   3. A collapsible production summary per specific location of a supplier